Merkel, Macron back efforts to improve WHO as meeting opens - News Break

 The WHO chief, after leading a round of applause for health care workers who have battled the pandemic in often-agonizing conditions, said the world remains in a “very dangerous situation” — and that while he was speaking 400 people would die of COVID-19.

-He reiterated his concerns about unequal access to vaccines, saying that over 75%of vaccines have been administered in 10 countries.
+He reiterated his concerns about unequal access to vaccines, saying that over 75 percent of vaccines have been administered in 10 countries.
 He called for a “massive push” to ensure the vaccination of 10% of the population of all countries by the end of September — and at least 30% percent by year end.

 “There is no diplomatic way to say it: A small group of countries that make and buy the majority of the world’s vaccines control the fate of the rest of the world,” he said.